Cwmtwrch: History

 The early history of Cwmtwrch is found in the records of the Manor of Palleg.
 This small estate was owned by the Aubrey family in the early 16th century.
 In 1595 it was said to include 20 farms scattered around the high ground to the north of the Twrch river.
 There was also a corn mill, Melin Palleg, close to the river.

 The manor passed to the Morgan family of Tredegar House, Newport South Wales, by the late 18th century.
 They employed a gamekeeper to look after the estate.
 Local woodland would have been a source of charcoal for the early iron furnace at Ynyscedwyn from the 17th century onwards.
 The best of the mature hardwood trees from the area were felled and sold off during the early 19th century.

 The now vanished Tir-y-gof Farm was used by drovers as a base where their cattle were shod on their long journeys to market.
 Alongside the industrial workers there were tailors, shoemakers and blacksmiths, publicans and shopkeepers.
 There were also numerous chapels in the village, namely Bethania Chapel (1851), Bethel Chapel (1861), Beulah Chapel (1893) and Capel Newydd (1930).

 Ebeneser Rees (1848–1908), the founder of the "Llais Llafur" newspaper, was raised in Cwmtwrch and is buried in the Beulah Chapel Cemetery, Palleg.

+The Cwmtwrch Miners' Welfare Hall is a focal point of community life.
+The hall opened in 1924, having been erected on a parcel of land leased from Lord Tredegar in 1895 for recreational use in the community.
+It operates as a registered charity with the objective of providing facilities for recreation, education and social integration.
+The hall hosts a range of cultural and community activities.
+In 2022 it became home to Valley Escape - a non-profit escape room established by a group of local volunteers.

 Cwmtwrch has been split into two parts, Upper Cwmtwrch (Cwm Twrch Uchaf) and Lower Cwmtwrch (Cwm Twrch Isaf), due to the traversing of the now defunct railway line and road at two points, requiring an upper and a lower gate.

 Nearby are the town of Ystradgynlais and the villages of Ystradowen, Rhiwfawr and Ystalyfera.